 Director of Education

 Ms. Molinski has been with the May Center for Brain Injury and Neurobehavioral Disorders since 2002.
 During that time she has held numerous positions and was appointed to the position of Director of Education in 2008.
-Prior to the May, Ms. Molinski spend time working at Meadowridge Mental and Behavioral Health Center.
-She has a bachelor’s degree in Psychology from Providence College, and master’s degree in special education from Fitchburg State College, as well as a professional license in sever disabilities.
+Prior to May Institute, Ms. Molinski spent time working at Meadowridge Mental and Behavioral Health Center.
+She has a bachelor’s degree in Psychology from Providence College, and master’s degree in special education from Fitchburg State College, as well as a professional license in severe disabilities.
 Ms. Molinski is also a Certified Brain Injury Specialist.